 If you've never had bread pudding you haven't lived, and have certainly been missing out!

 My nan used to make this and of course, so did my mum.
-I'm not a one for cakes or puddings, but bread pudding is a glorious thing.
+I'm not one for cakes or puddings, but bread pudding is a glorious thing.

-Hot or cold, this is good stuff; proper old fashioned food.
+Hot or cold, this is good stuff, it's proper old-fashioned food.
 Oh, and when it's cooking, your kitchen will smell amazing.
-There's nothing fancy about bread pudding and certainly, no cooking skills are needed.

 What is the best bread to make bread pudding?